How the Learning Center Supports Student Writers

 - UW-Madison Writer's Handbook features several resources on literary analysis, including reading poetry, close reading, using literary quotations, and writing play reviews.

-- Lists of style manuals used in various disciplines may be found at Virginia Tech Univ.
-Libraries and Univ.
-Libraries, American University.
+- Lists of style manuals used in various disciplines may be found at Univ.
+Libraries, American University and Wikipedia.

 - Style Manual Websites: